 How to Care for Your Rattan Garden Furniture?

-The last thing you want is the rattan to lose its shape which causes your antique furniture to fall apart.
+The last thing you want is for the rattan to lose its shape, which causes your antique furniture to fall apart.

 In addition to coming apart, rattan that is not well protected may be subject to mold and mildew infestation.

 So, you will want to protect and clean the rattan when needed.
 A dry brush can remove loose dust, dirt, and debris.